 Should there be any remaining funds after covering our expenses, these will be set aside to offset the following Forum’s expenses.

 Is the event vegan?

-I’m not vegan, can I come?
+I’m not vegan or vegetarian, can I come?

 I’m not in a group, I’m just an interested individual thinking of getting more involved.